 Maine Coon - £900 - £2,000

-One of the very largest domestic cats you’ll come across, the Maine Coon is distinguished by its hardy nature, large tufted ears, fluffy tail, and shaggy coat.
+One of the very largest domestic cats you’ll come across, Maine Coon cats are distinguished by their hardy nature, large tufted ears, fluffy tail, and shaggy coat.

 They’re also excellent hunters of mice!
 Despite their size, they’re considered to be the gentle giants of the cat world with a kindly disposition and a high level of intelligence.